giraciopide/shellcheck-maven-plugin/README.md

 ```

 ## TODO
-- make the download url for the shellcheck binary configurable
+- make the download urls be a map with an entry for each arch
 - release on maven central